SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

     The App Catalog is now being created – and available to be used within about 5 minutes

-3. Download the SuperOffice SharePoint App <a href="../../../assets/downloads/cloud-office/cloud-office-superoffice.app" download>SuperOffice.Office365.Integrator.app</a> locally
+3. Download the SuperOffice SharePoint App <a href="../../../assets/downloads/cloud-office/cloud-office-superoffice.app" download>SuperOffice.Microsoft 365.Integrator.app</a> locally

 4. Choose "Apps for SharePoint" in the menu. ![imagekoepi.png -screenshot][img30]

-5. Click upload and choose the local file *SuperOffice.Office365.Integrator.app*
+5. Click upload and choose the local file *SuperOffice.Microsoft 365.Integrator.app*

     ![imageydark.png -screenshot][img31]